AyushKashyapII/EmailTest/README.md

 AI-Powered Email Assistant

-AI-Powered Email Assistant is a mini-platform built for the Constructure AI Applicant Challenge.
-It demonstrates a production-style workflow that combines secure authentication, a conversational AI interface, and intelligent email automation.
+The AI-Powered Email Assistant is a mini platform built for the Constructure AI Applicant Challenge.
+It showcases a production-grade workflow that blends:

+Secure Google OAuth 2.0 authentication

+A conversational AI chatbot interface

+Intelligent email automation powered by NLP

-Users can securely log in with Google, view recent emails, and use natural language to read, summarize, reply to, and delete emails through an AI-powered chatbot.
+Through natural language commands, users can read, summarize, reply to, and delete emails without manually navigating Gmail.

 ✨ Core Features
-Secure Google OAuth 2.0 Authentication
+🔐 Secure Google OAuth 2.0 Authentication

-Sign in with your Google account using OAuth 2.0.
+Sign in with your Google account using industry-standard OAuth.

-Requests permissions to read, modify, and send emails on your behalf.
+Requests Gmail permissions to read, modify, and send emails on the user’s behalf.

-Conversational AI Chatbot
+💬 Conversational AI Chatbot

-Central chatbot interface that understands natural language commands.

-Goes beyond simple conditionals to provide a more intuitive, conversational experience.
+Intuitive chat interface for issuing commands like:

+“Show my latest emails”

+“Summarize the third one”

+“Draft a reply”

-Advanced Intent Recognition
+🧠 Advanced Intent Recognition

-Backend parses user messages to detect intents such as:
+Automatically detects user intents:

 fetch_emails